-PublicHealth.org's rankings are developed using a unique, student-focused methodology to ensure learners fully understand each option before enrolling in a program.
-We aim to assess each school's overall merit objectively, weighing factors in student success and affordability.
-After choosing which factors to emphasize, we pull data and information from national databases and put them into a formula created by our team.
+PublicHealth.org develops its rankings using a unique, student-focused methodology to ensure learners fully understand each option before enrolling in a program.
+We assess each school’s overall merit objectively, weighing factors like student success and affordability.
+After choosing which factors to emphasize, we pull information from national databases and use it in a formula created by our team.

-The following sections describe our formula in greater depth, so prospective students can gain a holistic view of colleges and universities before selecting a public health program or school.
-While the data we compile might not pertain to each and every student, we try to emphasize information that we feel our readers will find relevant during their program search.
+While the data we compile might not pertain to every student, we try to emphasize information our readers find relevant during their program search.

 More About Our Data